fpessolano/FantasyFootball/README.md

 Author:     F. Pessolano
 Version:    0.3.0

+NOTE:       As of version 0.3.0 is adaped to run as a repl and uses replit database

 **Description**
 This is a python project initially started to teach Python to my kids in a fun way and with increasing difficulty.